Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy

-The key contribution of this work is to formalize this operational intuition as an analytically tractable, threshold-based control policy embedded within a multi-class stochastic service system.
+The key contribution of this work is to formalize this operational intuition as an analytically tractable and easily implementable threshold-based control policy embedded within a multi-class stochastic service system.
 We model the ED as a two-class $M/M/c$ preemptive-priority queuing system analyzed via a level-dependent Quasi-Birth-Death (QBD) process.
-This framework considers both revenue and costs (e.g., waiting and balking costs) to determine the optimal threshold by maximizing a long-run time-averaged objective function.
+This framework considers both revenue and costs (e.g., waiting and balking costs) from the hospital perspective to determine the optimal threshold by maximizing a long-run time-averaged objective function.
+We establish structural properties of the optimal threshold, including monotone comparative statics with respect to all model parameters, that analytically characterize how $\theta^*$ responds to changes in the operational environment.
 The approach is applied across a variety of hospital settings including rural and urban-based hospitals to quantify the potential benefit by setting.
 Our numerical results indicate that this optimal policy yields significant performance gains of up to 4.84\% in rural settings and 5.90\% in urban environments.
+We conduct sensitivity analysis on several of the model parameters and on the arrival and service distributions to test robustness of the approach.
+We also perform a discrete-event simulation study to compare preemptive and non-preemptive priority with referral and no-referral policies.

-Unlike prior work that focuses primarily on performance metrics such as waiting time or length of stay, our model explicitly integrates financial, operational, and behavioral components into a unified long-run objective function.
+Unlike previous work that focuses primarily on performance metrics such as waiting time or length of stay, our model explicitly integrates financial, operational, and behavioral components into a unified long-run objective function.
 This allows hospital decision-makers to evaluate not only clinical flow improvements, but also the economic and access-related implications of redirecting non-urgent demand.

-The layout of this paper is as follows.
-In Section 2, we present a review of the literature on improving ED overcrowding and multi-class queuing systems with preemption.
-The detailed problem description is provided in Section 3 followed by the model description in Section 4.
-Methods for determining the steady state distribution, validation of the approach, and implementation of the objective function components are discussed in Section 5.
-Results and sensitivity analysis are presented in Section 6 for a variety of hospital settings.
-Conclusions and future work are discussed in Section 7.
+While the literature discusses a rich set of ED operational features including boarding, fast-tracking, and multi-stage triage, our model deliberately focuses on a specific, tractable intervention: a threshold-based redirection policy for non-urgent patients.
+This design choice enables exact analytical characterization of the steady-state performance and optimal policy, which would not be feasible in a model incorporating all operational complexities simultaneously.
+Incorporating richer features such as nonstationary arrivals, multi-stage triage, and boarding dynamics represents an important direction for future work.